KUTlime/Stock-value/README.md

 ### Why the factory method use string rather then enum?

-Use an enum is a violation of Inversion of Control principle.
+The use of enum is a violation of Inversion of Control principle.
 You can't deploy the presentation layer without redeploying the application layer.
 To fulfil this principle, one must pass an abstract object (e.g. `string`).
 Yes, this is a violation of type safety but this trade off could be compensate by unit testing.

 ## Planned features